developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Off*** is chosen, then the Device User will NOT be prompted to correct potential mistakes during data entry.

-- If the value ***On*** is chosen, then the Device User will be prompted to correct potential mistakes during data entry.
+- If the value ***On*** is chosen, then the Device User is prompted to correct potential mistakes during data entry.